wono/wlib/README.md

 wstring_clear
 -------------
-    fills string with null character until first null character occurs. it can also be used static char array.
+    fills string with null character until first null character occurs.
+A static char array can also be used.

 wstring_comparision
 -------------------